2019 SK Modified® Rules

 Straight rears may use 4.86 maximum to 4.56 minimum, 10″ diameter ring & pinion.

 20E- 10.8 TIRES – Hoosier Tire East of Manchester Connecticut will be the sole supplier of tires for the SK Modified® and SK Light Modified Divisions.
-The size and compound numbers are to be determined for the 2019 season.
+The approved compounds are Hoosier 27/13 450 for right side tires and Hoosier 26/13 M-30 for left side tires.
 Tire purchases prior to the first scheduled race of the season may be made at Hoosier Tire East.
 After the first event of the season all tires used at SMS must be purchased at the track on race day.
 Each tire will carry a special bar coded serial number.
 The legibility of the bar code is the sole responsibility of the team.
 This number will be scanned and entered into a database designating it as a tire for use at SMS.
 Each scanned serial number will be placed on a Tire Inventory that will be assigned to the driver that the tires have been purchased for.
 Each driver must update and return a Tire Inventory Card to the SMS Tire Delegate at every event.
 This tire inventory card must be turned in to the SMS Tire Official prior to the events drivers meeting.
 For the first race of the season, SK Modified® drivers will be issued ten (10) tire credits.
 For each completed event attended a driver will be issued two (2) tire credits distributed as follows: The completion of a qualifying event (EIRI) will allow a driver to receive one tire credit and taking the green flag in the feature will allow a driver to receive one tire credit except for events where pre-qualifying is in use in which case the driver will be awarded two tire credits for taking the green flag in the feature.
 These tire credits may be used at any future race event.
 The amount of extra tires allowed for longer distance feature events will be determined by SMS Officials.
 After a designated number of weeks into the season and at the discretion of SMS Officials, any new driver will only be allowed to start their season off with six (6) new tires and two used ones (total of 8 inventoried tires).
 This number is the maximum number of tires that can be registered for use each week.
 Only the tires on the race inventory card for the SK Modifieds® will be allowed into the paddock area (EIRI).
 The maximum number of tires allowed in a driver’s race inventory throughout the season will be sixteen (16) for the SK Modified® division.
 Once a driver’s inventory has filled up to 16 tires, that driver must begin to manage their inventory by replacing used/junk/scrap tires.
 Tires that you throw away must have their barcode number designated as such.
 Please notify the SMS Tire Official of any tires you discard and will not use.
 SMS Officials may change or amend this rule at any time.
 If a tire cannot be identified, it will be considered illegal.
 SMS Officials may confiscate and/or impound tires at any time for inspection.
 The JTR Eagle PPM Tester will be set at a fixed level and will be strictly enforced throughout the 2018 season.

 20E- 10.8.1 PHYSICAL REQUIREMENTS